keithbuhler/keithbuhler.github.io/fun/virtue.md

 11. The notion of a "human telos" is facistic.
 12. The notion of virtue is inherently racist, sexist, classist, and elitist.
 13. Virtue accounts are culturally relative (MacIntyre responds; Solomon responds, Nussbaum responds;)

-## In more detail ##

-### What is Virtue?  ###
-In this section I discuss a few prominent accounts of virtue before supplying my own.

-### What is practical reason? ###
-In this section, I discuss a few prominent controversies about practical reason and rationality and supply my own answer.

-### What is happiness? ###
-In this section, I discuss a few controversies surrounding the notion of happiness and supply a plausible answer.

-### What is our telos? ###
-Building on the previous section, in this section I clear away misconceptions about 'natural teleology', building a novel account that draws on philosophy, biology, cosmology, and psychology.